plustik/kasten/README.md

 ## Prerequisites

 Kasten was written to run on GNU/Linux.
-While it may work on other systems it was only tested on Arch Linux and Ubuntu 18.04.
+While it may work on other systems, it was only tested on Arch Linux and Ubuntu 18.04.

 ## Installing Kasten